Colorado Department of Public Health And Environment (CDPHE)

 The Process For CDPHE Health Surveys And Inspections

-The annual health surveys at assisted living facilities, residential care facilities, and nursing homes are unannounced.
-CDPHE surveyors come in, over the course of multiple days, and observe what’s going on in the facility.
+The annual health surveys at assisted living facilities, residential care facilities and nursing homes are unannounced.
+CDPHE surveyors come in, over the course of multiple days, and observe what is going on in the facility.
 They interview residents and staff and review medical records and documents.

 Health Survey Deficiencies

 The annual health survey assesses compliance with more than 150 regulatory standards.
 If the CDPHE finds deficiencies, it notifies the facility and gives the facility 10 days to come up with a plan for correction.
 CDPHE reviews the proposed plan, and in a follow-up survey determines whether the plan was put in place and the deficiency was corrected.